-A committee will be on hand at the opening of the session to welcome new students to the University, and will also be glad to render assistance in the way of securing comfortable rooms, boarding houses, etc., and to extend any other courtesies possible.
+A committee will be on hand in Davidge Hall at the opening of the session to welcome all new students to the University.
+This committee will be glad to render assistance in securing comfortable rooms and boarding houses, and will extend every other courtesy possible.
+Each new student will be handed a copy of the handbook, a publication issued by the Y. M. C. A., containing valuable information.